Accounting: Configuration: Chart of Accounts

 Creating a New Account

 Code: A unique number that helps in the identification of the account type and may also be coded with further information.
+This is an alphanumeric fields that can also accommodate hyphens, decimals, and spaces.

-Account Name: The name of the account, which indicates what types of transactions are classified under this account.
+Account Name: The name of the account.

 Type: The type of account, which is detailed below in the 'Choosing an Account Type' section.